 Compensatory damages for ovarian cancer talc powder claims and lawsuits, here in the Florida courts, are intended to repay injured people for the losses and harm they have suffered as a result of negligence.
 Compensatory damages can include (but may not be limited to):

 Medical expenses.
-This can include both past and future treatment costs.
+Both past and future treatment costs are included here.

 Rehabilitation costs.
 This can include the costs of occupational therapy, physical therapy, chiropractic care, etc.